DeathBoxes/DeathBoxes/README.md

 **Encryption**

 When you download a PDF or save your progress, the file is encrypted using military-grade SHA-512 hashing, based on a passphrase that you need to provide.
-To decrypt a file, you (or somebody else) will need to visit this page, enter your passphrase and re-upload the file using the appropriate function.
+To decrypt a file, you (or somebody else) will need to visit the application, enter your passphrase and re-upload the file using the appropriate function.

 There is an option to download an unencrypted PDF, but we strongly recommend against doing so for obvious reasons.
 However, if you need the 'Last Will and Testament' section to be legally valid, you'll need to download an unencrypted PDF, print it out and sign the appropriate sections along with two witnesses.

 **ChatGPT Security Audit**

 I've run a basic security audit of DeathBoxes using ChatGPT.
 The results are unsurprising but nonetheless worth a read.
-It's included in the repository, along with a risk map that ChatGPT also generated:
+It's included in the repository, along with a risk map that ChatGPT also generated.

 **Transparency and Disclaimer**

-For full transparency, you are more than welcome to download the source code of this page via the option below the form.
+For full transparency, you are more than welcome to download the source code of this page via the option below the form or on Github.
 Downloading the source code will also allow you to run the application on your local computer or server (ideally using SSL/TLS).

 ## All that said, I take absolutely no responsibility for the information you enter into your DeathBox, its validity, or any consequences resulting from its misuse, mishandling or unauthorised access.
 What you do with the contents of your DeathBox is wholly down to you.
 You have been warned.